Dual Diagnosis Treatment Salem, IL

 Community Resource Center

-Community Resource Center is a dual-diagnosis treatment center in Salem, IL that offers treatment for drug and alcohol addiction and mental health disorders that include OCD as well as bulimia.
+Community Resource Center is a dual diagnosis treatment center in Salem, Illinois that provides treatment services for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as paranoid personality disorder.

 Address: 315 Westgate Street, Salem, IL 62881 in Marion County